 All source code is written in Python 3, in conjunction with the SciPy stack (NumPy, SciPy library, and Matplotlib).

 Help to grow the project by contributing new examples and submitting pull requests for fixes/improvements to the code.
-Visit the Github project page, or get in contact with us for more info.

 We have created a number of interactive examples, using the Jupyter notebook, that help to explain AR theory concepts, such as the one below illustrating convex hulls .